Chandelure: Conception and design

 Chandelure is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Known in Japanese as "Chandela", Chandelure is the final stage of the Ghost and Fire-type Litwick family line, of which Chandelure evolves from the middle stage lamp Pokémon Lampent.
 Whereas Litwick evolves into Lampent after gaining enough experience, the latter evolves into Chandelure through use of the "Dusk Stone" item.
-As a Ghost and Fire-type Pokémon measuring 3 ft 3 in (99 cm) tall, its form is of a ghostly chandelier with large, round eyes and a stitched mouth.
+As a Ghost and Fire-type Pokémon measuring 3 feet 3 inches (99 cm) tall, its form is of a ghostly chandelier with large, round eyes and a stitched mouth.
 The flames present in Chandelure are normally purple-colored, consistent with what is observed in that of Litwick.
 Rarer "shiny" forms of Chandelure have orange flames, which differ from the teal flame of the first-stage Litwick and the pink flame of the middle stage Lampent.
 The species also has swingable arms with flames, which it can use to hypnotize its opponents.
 Pokédex entries of the Litwick family suggest capabilities of soul consumption of their victims, with Chandelure burning their souls and cursing them to become restless.
 Chandelure received a Mega Evolution in Pokémon Legends: Z-A, with it taking on the appearance of a larger, more elaborate chandelier.